jibreil/kingk22/content/post/tada.md

 #### Windows

-For Windows, follow the instructions [here in the documentation](https://docs.qmk.fm/#/newbs_getting_started?id=windows) as the method used for QMK on Windows changes every now and then.
+For Windows, follow the instructions [here in the documentation](https://docs.qmk.fm/#/newbs_getting_started?id=windows) as the method used for QMK on Windows changes as better tools are developed and old ones retired.

 #### Linux